 • If your child is breastfed or not drinking 500 mL of milk give 400 IU Vitamin D each day.

-• If your family drinks lower fat milks, such as 2%, 1% and skim milk, you can switch to the familiy milk after two years of age.
+• If your family drinks lower fat milks (e.g., 2%, 1%, skim milk), you can switch to them after two years old.

-• Soy “milk” and other “milk” drinks (rice, almond, coconut, and potato) do not have enough fat or protein to meet a toddler’s needs.
-A soy based commercial infant formula is recommended for the older infant or young child who is no longer breast feeding or not being introduced to cow milk.
+• Soy “milk” and other “milk” drinks do not have enough fat or protein to meet a toddler’s needs.
+These “milks” include rice, almond, coconut, and potato.
+A soy-based commercial infant formula is recommended for children who are no longer breast feeding or not being introduced to cow milk.

 • Give juice with no added sugar